SovnSkyrim/QWEST/README.md

   - Load Preset
     There are 2 presets available for your to use, I personally prefer the Modern one but some prefer EasyEase's, try both and see which you prefer!

+#### The Ultimate Dodge Mod
+ - Configure your dodge key and your sneak key!
+As written, it is your vanilla sneak key.
+This step is very important A Keybinding example would be:
+ - Vanilla Sneak key within Options: C
+ - Sneak key within TUDM's MCM: Left Control
+Now your character will roll/sidestep with C and Sneak with Left Control I also would recommend to use sidestep (personal preference)

+- Npc Settings :
+  - NPC Dodge AI: Disabled

 #### Thieves Guild Requirements
 - Misc Options
   - Load Preset